 - Andean flamingos

-9. Flamingos are social.
+9. Fun Facts about Flamingos.. they are social.

 Flamingos are social birds so you will typically find them in pairs, a couple of pairs, grouped up with as many as tens of thousands.
 Living in flocks also helps protect themselves from predators.